hyperliquid-dev/hyper-evm-lib/README.md

 <img width="900" height="450" alt="Untitled design (2)" src="https://github.com/user-attachments/assets/6c74dc59-baff-4f6a-9dab-3b92d0cfa133" />

-## The all-in-one library to seamlessly build smart contracts on HyperEVM
+## The all-in-one toolkit to seamlessly build smart contracts on HyperEVM

 This library makes it easy to build on HyperEVM.
 It provides a unified interface for: